smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/sp.rst

 4.1.1.
 How NFS / NLW pair works
 '''''''''''''''''''''''''''''''

 To avoid replay attacks nonces are commonly used to distinguish between an original message and a message with otherwise the same content that is being replayed.
 A problem with nonces is to check that a particular value is actually new and has not yet been used ever before.
-To address this problem SimpleIoT/SP treats VP of nonces as numerical values and compares a nonce VP from a received packet with a current value of the NLW.
+To address this problem, SimpleIoT/SP treats VP of nonces as numerical values and compares a nonce VP from a received packet with a current value of the NLW.
 If the value of nonce VP is greater than a current value of the NLW, the nonce is considered as new; in this case the value of NLW is set to the value of the nonce VP, and its reuse becomes impossible.

 To be economical with the set of values that are greater than a current value of NLW (within a certain range), it is desired that a value of a new nonce VP received be as close (from above) to NLW as possible, ideally, greater by 1.
 NFS is used to keep track of nonces on the sending side.
 Initially (for example, at the same time when secret keys are exchanged between the sides) communication partners set NLW on receiving side to the same value as NFS on sending side (namely, NLW = 0, and NFS = 0).
 Before a new packet is being sent, NFS is incremented, and packet nonce VP is set to a value of NFS.
 On the receiving side, upon reception of the packet, the value of NLW will become the value of the nonce VP, that is, again equal to NFS on the sending side.
 The process may be continued until all space of NFS/NLW values is exhausted.